Kantar Worldpanel Expands Its Business Across the Globe with InRule®

-Through continuous monitoring, advanced analytics and tailored solutions, Kantar Worldpanel inspires successful decisions by brand owners, retailers, market analysts and government organisations globally.
+For more than 60 years, Kantar Worldpanel has been a recognized global expert in shopper behaviour.
+Through continuous monitoring, advanced analytics and tailored solutions, Kantar Worldpanel inspires successful decisions by brand owners, retailers, market analysts and government organisations.

 Kantar Worldpanel is part of the Kantar Group, one of the world’s largest insight, information and consultancy networks.
 The Kantar Group is the data investment management division of WPP, a British multinational advertising and public relations company.

-Managing hundreds of thousands of panel members all over the world is a major task.
-From validation of panelist details, regular communication with panelists and application of incentives to asset management (in-home devices) and compliance monitoring, complexity across different countries is a constant challenge for the panel management teams.
+Kantar’s platform manages hundreds of thousands of panel members all over the world, with each panel member providing data to the platform on their purchase of food and other goods.
+The platfrom collects, manages, stores and processes the consumer data before being analysed by Kantar’s client teams.
+From validation of panelist details, regular communication with panelists, application of incentives to asset management and compliance monitoring, complexity across different countries is a constant challenge for the Kantar’s client teams.

-A better way was needed to gain consistency of the process globally.
-For Kantar Worldpanel, the challenge of multiple, disparate Panel Management solutions was compounded by the fact that business rules were embedded in application code, requiring development resources to make changes to the logic.
+Kantar Worldpanel needed a better way to gain consistency of the process.
+Additionally, the challenge of maintaining multiple, disparate Panel Management solutions across Kantar’s global offices was compounded by the fact that business rules were embedded in application code, requiring development resources to make changes to the logic.

-“Rule visibility was critical for us,” says Wood.
-“Once our business users could see what the rules were actually doing, the whole pace of change radically improved.”
+“Logic visibility was critical for us,” says Wood.
+“Once our business users could see what the logic was actually doing, the whole pace of change radically improved.”

 “We wanted to put the power in the hands of the business,” says Wood.
-“With consistent processes, rule sharing and quick start-up, we’re well on the way.”
+“With consistent processes, decision sharing and quick start-up, we’re well on the way.”